supreetdodani/SQL-Projects/EV_Sales_In_India/README.md

-# Electric Vehicle Sales Analysis - SQL Case Study
+# Analysis of Electric Vehicle Sales in India

 ## Overview
 This project is a SQL-based analysis of **electric vehicle (EV) sales in India from 2014 to 2024**.
 It examines **sales trends, government policy impacts, vehicle category preferences, and environmental effects** using SQL queries.